liamjohnston/weather/README.md

-#Update:
+# Update:

-The free API was taken down... bummer :(
+The  Weather Underground API was taken down... bummer :(

 ---------------------

-A basic weather app (a trope, I know).
+A basic weather app.

 View it here:
 http://wellyweather.surge.sh/